Working with us

-The London Connectory focuses on London's urban mobility challenges, including innovations that mean more efficient, greener and safer vehicles, reducing congestion, improving accessibility and encouraging more people to walk, cycle and take public transport.
+The London Connectory focused on London's urban mobility challenges, including innovations that mean more efficient, greener and safer vehicles, reducing congestion, improving accessibility and encouraging more people to walk, cycle and take public transport.

-We provide technical knowledge and a wide range of datasets, leveraging our Unified API and open data products, to allow companies to trial new products.
+We provided technical knowledge and a wide range of datasets, leveraging our Unified API and open data products, to allow companies to trial new products.
 In return, Bosch dedicated professionals to provide technical expertise, guidance and mentoring.

 Our partnership has grown and developed over the years as we've worked together to deliver a range of benefits to Londonners.
 In 2017, we used their platform to remind drivers approaching the Blackwall Tunnel to refuel before entering the tunnel.
 As a result, we saw a significant increase in Waze users re-routing to nearby petrol stations, reducing the risk of breakdowns in the tunnel from lack of fuel.